 This is super easy to scale up.
 Get more pork shoulder, scale up the onion and chicken broth.
 You just need enough broth to cover the pork 1/3 of the way.
 And simply coat your pork pieces in rub, no need to measure.
 We had a 10lb pork shoulder for one gathering and it was enough to fed a group of 14 people (along with a chorizo and potato dish) and left us with a few more servings.
 If you use a larger pork shoulder you may need to split it into two pots.

 Make it the day before your event so all you have to do is heat it up.
 Simply put in a pot and warm on the stove.
+It actually tastes even better the next day, especially if you get some a little crispy when you warm it up.
 Use a pretty one and serve straight from it - we always use this Le Creuset Dutch Oven.

 To reheat a small amount, say from leftovers for just yourself, put some in a hot pan on medium high heat and saute until warmed through and a little crispy.
 The crispy bits add texture and flavor.